SachaCardonna/SachaCardonna.github.io/_pages/documents.md

 {% include base_path %}

 Find a diverse range of documents, including essays, presentations, and reports I made as a student.
-<i>N.B.: Please note that these documents may contain typos or be incomplete.
+<i>Please note that these documents may contain typos or be incomplete.
 They are shared mainly to illustrate the work I carried out during my training.</i>

 ## Internships
 <hr style="margin-top: -0.1em; margin-bottom: 1em;">